Guides

 CSV IBAN Validation Safety

-Practical safety notes for pasted IBAN lists, validation results, and CSV exports from browser-local checks.
+Practical safety notes for pasted IBAN lists, format-check results, and CSV exports from browser-local checks.

 Useful for